Dhiraj240/GitBot-v1/Readme.md

 python army_brat.py
 ```

+## Join Slack And Play with ```@army_brat```

+Add this bot to your channel and replace the code accordingly.Then head on to the link [BOT_COMMANDS_TO_BE_EXECUTED_ON_SLACK](https://github.com/Dhiraj240/Slack-Test/blob/master/Guidelines.md)

 ## Note

 ###### The commands you are executing must be done in a virtual environment because this project has different dependencies and if you do not follow it, then there may be the case that it can hamper your someother project.

-## Do Provide a *satr* or *fork* it.